19861826/trezor-firmware/common/defs/README.md

 Throughout the system, coins are identified by a _key_ - a colon-separated string generated from the coin's type and shortcut:

-* for Bitcoin-likes, key is `bitcoin:XYZ`
+* for Bitcoin-likes, key is `bitcoin:<shortcut>`
-* for Ethereum networks, key is `eth:XYZ`
+* for Ethereum networks, key is `eth:<shortcut>`
-* for ERC20 tokens, key is `erc20:<chain>:XYZ`
+* for ERC20 tokens, key is `erc20:<chain_symbol>:<token_shortcut>`
-* for NEM mosaic, key is `nem:XYZ`
+* for NEM mosaic, key is `nem:<shortcut>`
-* for others, key is `misc:XYZ`
+* for others, key is `misc:<shortcut>`

 If a token shortcut has a suffix, such as `CAT (BlockCat)`, the whole thing is part of the key (so the key is `erc20:eth:CAT (BlockCat)`).

-Sometimes coins end up with duplicate symbols, which in case of ERC20 tokens leads to key collisions.
-We do not allow duplicate symbols in the data, so this doesn't affect everyday use (see below).
-However, for validation purposes, it is sometimes useful to work with unfiltered data that includes the duplicates.
-In such cases, keys are deduplicated by adding a counter at end, e.g.: `erc20:eth:SMT:0`, `erc20:eth:SMT:1`.
+Sometimes coins end up with duplicate keys.
+We do not allow duplicate symbols in the built-in data.
+In such cases, keys are deduplicated by adding:
+* first 4 characters of a token address in case of ERC20 tokens, e.g. `erc20:eth:BID:1da0`, or
+* a counter at end, e.g.: `erc20:eth:SMT:0`, `erc20:eth:SMT:1`.
 Note that the suffix _is not stable_, so these coins can't be reliably uniquely identified.

+For Ethereum networks and ERC20 tokens we have a small and stable set of definitions, so key collisions should not happen.

 ## Duplicate Detection

 **Duplicate symbols are not allowed** in our data.
 Tokens that have symbol collisions are removed from the data set before processing.
 The duplicate status is mentioned in `support.json` (see below), but it is impossible to override from there.

+We try to minimize the occurence of duplicates in built-in tokens, but sometimes its unavoidable.
+For Ethereum networks and ERC20 tokens we have a small and stable set of definitions, so symbol collisions should not happen.

 Duplicate detection works as follows: